motion/orbit/notes/next.md

 Aug 7th:

+- Masonry.fixedHeight mode for Directory/Settings cards (no double render)
+- react-fast-compare local copy and fix comparison for our setting card (proxies breaking?)

 - Build to .app
   - SHOULD have auto-port finding not hardcoded
   - SHOULD one command to push update